Dipika99/web-traffic-analytics/README.md

 ## 📸 Screenshot
 <img width="910" height="732" alt="Screenshot 2025-08-10 at 19 59 28" src="https://github.com/user-attachments/assets/2071ed0b-afbe-43a7-988b-01372832fdbb" />

-## Contributing

-Feel free to submit issues or pull requests if you'd like to contribute!

 ## License

 This project is licensed under the MIT License.